BonsaiDen/JavaScript-Garden/doc/typeof.md

     typeof foo !== 'undefined'

-The above will check whether `foo` was actually declared or not, since just referencing it would result in a `ReferenceError`.
+The above will check whether `foo` was actually declared or not; just referencing it would result in a `ReferenceError`.
 This is the only thing `typeof` is actually useful for.